semaphore-protocol/website/versioned_docs/version-V2/use-cases/private-voting.md

 ### Create a poll

-A community coordinator or DApp administrator uses the deployed smart contract to create an on-chain (Ethereum) poll that members can join and vote on.
+A community coordinator ordApp administrator uses the deployed smart contract to create an on-chain (Ethereum) poll that members can join and vote on.

 In the following sample code, the voting contract declares a `createPoll` function that uses the Semaphore base `_createGroup` function: